troymarshall/cit-world/presentation/cit-world.md

  - 3.a Using the current Coronavirus pandemic as a subject, research how a country's national interest and its relationship with other countries might affect areas such as its security, its economy, its values, and the health of its citizens.
  - 3.b Select a country and research how its geography, natural resources, and climate influence its economy and its global partnerships with other countries.
  - 4.b Using resources such as major daily newspapers, the Internet (with your parent's permission), and news magazines, observe a current issue that involves international trade foreign exchange, balance of payments, tariffs, and free trade.
- - 4.c  Learn about the role of the The World Health Organization and The International Committee of the Red Cross in the world.
+ - 4.c Select 2 organizations from requirement 4.c and describe their role in the world.